skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ### Memory network
 However, knowledge edit is not so simple as it sounds.

+One major drawback of LLMs is their substantial computational cost for pre-training due to their unprecedented amounts of parameters.
+The disadvantage is exacerbated when new knowledge frequently needs to be introduced into the pre-trained model.
+[1]

+The central idea is to combine the successful learning strategies developed in the machine learning literature for inference with a memory component that can be read and written to.

 To be specific, model editing is mandatory to remove the undesired, incorrect, or obsolete facts from the LLM's "memory", and optionally replace it with desired outcome.

 ### Autoencoder